selvinortiz/mod-wayfinding-uconn/README.md

-# Uncraft
+# ModCore™️
-Craft CMS starter template with a minimalist Webpack config that includes Vue and Tailwind
+A Craft CMS starter project with a minimalist Webpack config that includes Vue and Tailwind.

 ## Getting Started
 Below is a list of tools, resources, and dependencies that were used when building this project.